Oh zucchini! “A joy in July or a joke in September!”

 Truth is, what would summer be without zucchini and tomatoes fresh from the garden?
 Zucchini simply capture the green colors and flavors of summer.
 When fried alone, or stuffed and fried, they are marvelous as appetizers or for a mid-morning treat!
 A platter of fried or baked stuffed zucchini/squash blossoms is an everyday delight on Italian tables.

 And with zucchini comes those beautiful buttery, yellow, golden blossoms that attract bees humming in bliss while stuffing themselves with pollen that blesses them from the interiors of each blossom!
+Perfect to use in this recipe for Stuffed Fried Zucchini Blossoms with Fresh Tomato Sauce and Basil Pesto !

 To prepare garden-fresh zucchini/squash blossoms in a delicate veil of crispy batter is comparable to nothing on earth.